 The 100 mile route starts in Grandjean, ID.
 There are 4 transition points and 5 segments.

-Both routes end in the Sun Valley area, specifically in the town of Ketchum at the Rotary Park located on the beautiful Wood River.
-Entry includes a BBQ and beer from the Sawtooth Brewery.
-All participants receive a finishers pint and results are posted live in the finish area and online.
+Both routes end in the Sun Valley area at the Ketchum Town Square where your entry includes an entry into the Sawtooth Brewery’s Oktoberfest.
+This includes a custom finisher's pint glass, a free beer and Bavarian meal!
+Hang with your teammates and enjoy the live music as you recap your day's efforts.
+And as usual, results are posted live in the expo and online.
 Awards will be given to the fastest teams and soloists for each gender.
 Additional bragging rights will be awarded for KOM’s along the course.

 |LP 200 4 and 6 Person Relays||60 teams||$125|

 |LP 100 2-Person Relay||30 teams||$125|

 |LP 100 Solo||50 riders||$125|

 No hidden registration fees, we're covering them for you :)